S2Cool Project Overview

 Pakistan is among the countries most exposed to extreme heat.
 Heatwaves in recent years have crossed dangerous thresholds, affecting human health, productivity, and livelihoods, especially in communities already facing energy poverty and unreliable electricity supply.

-The S2Cool project responds to this urgent challenge by developing affordable, energy-efficient and sustainable cooling solutions, designed for real-world deployment in Pakistan and other similar contexts.
+The S2Cool project responds to this by developing affordable, energy-efficient, and sustainable cooling solutions, designed for real-world deployment in Pakistan and other similar contexts.

 Project Vision

-To enable affordable, super-efficient, and sustainable cooling that addresses immediate needs in Pakistan while contributing long-term solutions for climate resilience, energy efficiency, and equitable access to thermal comfort.
+To enable affordable, super-efficient, and sustainable cooling that addresses immediate needs in Pakistan while contributing long-term solutions for climate resilience.

 Capacity Building

 Creating a platform for sustainable cooling education.
-We aim to develop training resources, conduct workshops, and build local expertise to support long-term adoption and impact.
+We aim to develop training resources, conduct workshops, and build local expertise.

 Key Aim

-To develop a novel, low-cost, and energy-efficient cooling solution, alongside a broader capacity-building platform to support long-term adoption and impact.
+To develop a novel, low-cost, and energy-efficient cooling solution alongside a broader capacity-building platform to support long-term adoption.

 Technical Innovation